joinself/self-rust-sdk/src/storage/STORAGE.md

 ### Tokens

 Holds records of tokens issued by other public key addresses for the purpose of interacting with or proving authorization to an action

-### Groups

-Holds records of groups that are participated in by the accounts holder

 ### Members